Photo by Rene Mattes/agefotostock

 The Pacific Ocean is a force that calls to some to jump in and join the dolphins that frequent its waters.
-Temperatures are the warmest in August and September but wet suits are available to rent year round.
-Go surfing or take stand up paddle board (SUP) lesson to more fully appreciate the SoCal spirit and connection to the waves.
-For a more passive yet still exhilarating way to enjoy the coast, parasail above the waves or join a sailing charter from Marina Del Rey.
+Temperatures are warmest in August and September, but wet suits are available to rent year-round.
+Go surfing or take a stand-up paddleboard lesson to more fully appreciate the SoCal spirit and connection to the waves.
+For a more passive yet still exhilarating way to enjoy the coast, you can parasail above the waves or join a sailing charter from Marina Del Rey.

 By Susan Mason, AFAR Local Expert

 Have you been here?
 Share a tip or a photo with fellow travelers.